Board of Directors

 Kevin currently serves on the advisory board of Ivy Asset Management and as an investor/adviser for HealthiNation.com, a consumer health internet business.
 He serves on several philanthropic boards including the University of Iowa Foundation (as well as its investment committee) and Spy Hop Productions, one of the country’s leading youth arts education programs.
 He is also a member of Impact Partners, focused on social-impact documentary filmmaking.

-Donald Hughes, Managing Member and Chief Financial Officer, Camden Partners
+Donald Hughes, Managing Member and Chief Operating Officer, Camden Partners

 In addition to Questar Assessment Inc., Donald serves or has served on the boards of Occupational Health + Rehabilitation Inc., AgilQuest Inc. and New Horizons Worldwide Inc., all of which are Camden Partners’ portfolio companies.